-Compared to traditional project management tools that place the project manager in the center of project communications, systems with collaborative editing allow everyone on the team to immediately see the latest updates and contribute to the project plan in real time.
+Compared to traditional project management tools that place the project manager in the center of communications, systems with collaborative editing allow everyone on the team to immediately see the latest updates and contribute to the project plan in real-time.
 This streamlines communications and increases the productivity of your team.

-Meanwhile, the ability to restore tasks to the previous version at any time allows the project manager to keep control firmly in their hands.
-Your system keeps the information about what changes were made, when they were made, and by whom.
+Meanwhile, the ability to restore tasks to their previous version at any time allows the project manager to keep control.
+Your system retains the information about what changes were made, when they were made, and by whom.
 Plus, it enables you to review, compare pairs of revisions, and restore tasks to previous versions if needed.

-Change-tracking features allow you to see exactly what was added, edited, or removed by each of the contributors.
+Change-tracking features allow you to see exactly what was added, edited, or removed by each contributor.